TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 ## What do you have with you?

-How the players determine what items their characters have with them is largely up to their gamemaster.
-In a typical campaign it would not be uncommon for a character to get a full set of armor, a primary weapon, an assortment of whatever things their character might have with them "on a typical day", and an assortment of items related to their current pursuits.

-A tomb explorer would likely have a bedroll, tent, backpack, mess kit, pack of torches, medical supplies, a grappling hook, and other such necessities.

-A starship diplomat, on the other hand, would likely have things like a universal translator, fine clothes, id card, hologram computer, a wax seal kit, a handful of fountain pens, a sheaf of paper, and other sophisticated items.
+Think about what possessions your character might have and write them down.
+This doesn't have to be an exhaustive list, but it should probably cover most things that you'd use to showcase what cool stuff your character can do.

-From bedrolls to mp3 players, what a character might carry with them in their day-to-day is telling of personality, circumstances of life, and so many other things.
-Consider also carrying an object of personal significance to your character, such as a an old, handwritten journal or a locket carrying an irreplaceable lock of grey hair.
+From bedrolls to mp3 players, what a character might carry with them in their day-to-day speaks a lot to who they are and where they come from.
+Consider writing down a sentimental object such as a an old, handwritten journal or a locket carrying an irreplaceable lock of grey hair.

 Once you've finished figuring out what you've got, read up on [equipment](../character/equipment.md) and add equipment tags to anything that would benefit from having them.
 Be sure to talk to your gamemaster about the equipment and tags you've chosen.
+If your campaign is going to be combat focused, it's probably a good idea to have something with the Weapon tag and something with the Armor tag.

+### Examples

+A cavern explorer might have a bedroll, tent, backpack, mess kit, pack of torches, medical supplies, and a grappling hook (close-range).

+A starship diplomat might have things like a universal translator, fine clothes, id card, hologram computer, a wax seal kit, and a handful of fountain pens.

 <br/>

-## What can you do?
+## What makes you unique?

 [Read up on abilities and ability points,](../character/abilities.md) and consider what type of ability points make sense for your character.
-Then, work with your GM to pick or create an ability for your character!
+Then work with your GM to pick or create an ability for your character.

+Once you've done that, choose one:

+*   Give yourself another ability without reducing your ability points (or add a point to your ability points)
+*   Pick something cool and unique to have as equipment-- something useful or mysterious that most people wouldn't have

 <br/>